 She nodded.
 “Ordering a hit on an innocent woman isn’t Liam’s style.”

 “I think Redding got away from him,” Daniel said.
 “He’s an entitled little prick with a vendetta against me, and he has no discipline.
 There’s no way your father could keep him in line for long.”

-I closed my eyes for a second and took a deep breath, feeling the beginning of a stress headache forming.
+I closed my eyes for a second and took a deep breath.
 What a fucking mess.

 “I need to go talk to Dad,” Jakob said.

 Eva crossed her arms.
 “You need to tell him to stop meddling.
 This isn’t good for the club, this isn’t good for Kearny, and it really isn’t good for my family.”

 Jakob shook his head.
 “He’ll never stop meddling.
 It’s what Dad does.
 He has it in his head that I need to lead a club, and he’s going to keep trying to make it happen.”
 He looked at Daniel.
 “It helps that you’re an asshole, and he doesn’t like you.”